eaobservatory/hedwig/doc/user/submit.rst

 close to the closing date with the intention of re-submitting in case something goes wrong at the last minute and you aren't able to do so.

+When you withdraw a proposal, an email will be sent to all members of the proposal to inform them of the change.

 .. image:: image/withdraw_small.png
     :target: image/withdraw_large.png